SuperSajuuk/hpsr-pb-bot/README.md

 command and returns the run matching the search parameters, allowing the streamer to know on-the-fly what their last PB submission was.

-Currently, this only supports Harry Potter leaderboards: support for searching up other games will be implemented in the future.
+This code started life as a direct fork from work already completed by Artfulinfo, who had built the web app to support HP games for PB lookup only.
+All credit goes to him for the initial implementation, and the original repository can be found at this link: https://github.com/artfulinfo/hpsr-pb-bot

+In a future update, this repository (the one you're viewing currently!) will stop displaying the "Forked from" text below the repo name at the top of the page.
+The reason why this will be done is that the original name (hpsr-pb-bot) no longer makes sense, as the repo is no longer just an HP Speedrunning PB bot finder.
+Leaving the fork network allows the repo name to be updated to something more general.

 To see what games are supported in the web app today, refer to [Supported Games](https://github.com/SuperSajuuk/hpsr-pb-bot/wiki/LR-Games) on the wiki.

 ## Setup
 > [!IMPORTANT]